-Participants must get to Hope with their own vehicles and travel to the trail head location with their own vehicle (car pooling is encouraged).
-Trail head will be accessible by well-groomed gravel or paved road.
+Participants must arrange for their own transportation to Hope and travel to the trail head location with their own vehicle (car pooling is encouraged).
+Trail head will be accessible by paved and gravel road.

 Everyone age 19 & over must sign a liability waiver form in order to participate in this program.
 Please take the time to read this form because you must understand and agree to it when you sign it.
 By signing it you are waiving certain rights, including the right to sue.
 These forms will be available to sign when you check in.
 Please seek legal counsel if you have any questions.